 In reality, arriving at those metrics is more complex than it first appears.
 (Cue sad trombone.)

-As a result, some marketers focus on too many metrics and find it hard to paint a clear picture of a campaign’s impact.
-Or they focus on the wrong metrics, and it can feel like the content is having less (or even more) of an impact than it really is.
+Or, they focus on the wrong metrics, and it can feel like the content is having less (or more) of an impact than it actually is.

 With those challenges in mind, what is the best way to measure your content marketing ROI successfully?

-Now you know what content marketing ROI is and how you can successfully measure it.
-Next, let’s take a look at some expert tips to remember when measuring your content metrics.
+Let’s take a look at some expert tips to remember when measuring your content metrics.

 1. Build your business case for content marketing

 Use ROI as a way to show the value that your content provides to your organization.
-Focus on how its results impact business goals, and remember to keep an eye on the metrics that the overall business cares about.
+Focus on how results impact business goals, and remember to keep an eye on the metrics that the overall business cares about.

 2. Think long-term

-3. Analytics tools are your friend
+3. Understand that analytics tools are your friend

-Not only is it free, but it’s incredibly robust and offers marketers a wide variety of tracking options that can be invaluable in attributing revenue to a piece of content.
-For example, you can use the Model Comparison Tool to attribute sales to specific content better and set up multiple goals for each campaign.
+You can use the Model Comparison Tool to attribute sales to specific content better and set up multiple goals for each campaign.

 In reality, you want to track costs as you go and have a clearly defined budget so you can quickly compare them to the revenue generated.

 When calculating content cost, you need to think about more than simply the dollars spent.
-Consider other costs related to tasks like:
+Consider costs related to tasks like:

-• Tools and software use
+- Tools and software use

-• Employee time (in creation and ideation)
+- Employee time (in creation and ideation)

-• Freelance rates
+- Freelance rates

-• Time spent meeting and brainstorming
+- Time spent meeting and brainstorming

-• Photography, videography, and graphic design
+- Photography, videography, and graphic design

-• Distribution and promotion
+- Distribution and promotion

 5. Track your progress